 Other Forms of Compensation.
-Our executive employee benefits program also includes life, medical, dental and disability insurance to the same extent and in the same manner as all other employees.
-Several of our executive officers also receive a car allowance as a perquisite.
+Our executive employee benefits program also includes life, medical, dental and disability insurance to the same extent and in the same manner as all other employees as either enrollment in the payroll system benefits program or by additional percentage compensation to self-enroll in private insurance policies.
 These benefits and perquisites are designed to be competitive overall with equivalent positions in comparable North American organizations in the life sciences industry.
-We also contribute to our North American employees' retirement plans up to an annual maximum amount of \$19,000 for employees in the United States.
-The contribution amounts for our United States employees are subject to limitations imposed by the United States Internal Revenue Service on contributions to our most highly compensated employees.
-Employees based in Frankfurt, Germany also benefit from certain employer contributions into the employees' pension funds.
+We also contribute to our North American employees' retirement plans up to an annual maximum amount of \$19,500 for employees in the United States and Canada.
+The contribution amounts for our United States and Canadian employees are subject to limitations imposed by the United States Internal Revenue Service and the Canadian Revenue Agency respectively, on contributions to our most highly compensated employees.
+Employees based in Frankfurt; Germany also benefit from certain employer contributions into the employees' pension funds.
 Our executive officers, including the Named Executive Officers, are eligible to participate in such employer-contribution plans to the same extent and in the same manner as all other employees.